To what extent is Gluon Confinement an empirical fact?: Discussion

 To summarize, we have argued that gluon confinement is only weakly established experimentally.
 By assuming that a gluon might have been deconfined in a high energy experiment, we have asked ourselves what the characteristic signature would be.

 With minimum theoretical assumptions (Regge gluon-nucleon interaction) we think that the emission of a secondary proton from the inner detector material would be the tell-tale signal.
-The background to this reaction is the production of neutrons, but their color-singlet interaction is much smaller than the gluon's, allowing to set a meaningful bound on the cross section for free gluon production, that we estimate at $3.5$ fbarn for collider energies.
+The background to this reaction is the production of neutrons, but their color-singlet interaction is much smaller than the gluon's, allowing to set meaningful bounds on the cross section for free gluon production, that we estimate at the microbarn level.
+The ultimate goal conceivable with more sophisticated analysis is $O(10)$ fbarn for collider energies.

-This we think is a reachable goal for modern experiments, and would be a very stringent limit (compare for example with the 1-50 pbarn typical of supersymmetric particle -notably gluino- searches).
+For comparison, one can think of the 1-50 pbarn typical of supersymmetric particle -notably gluino- searches.